 Chatto Creek Tavern

 On the highway between Alexandra and Omakau, this historic stone and mud-brick tavern has been a local icon since the days when travellers pulled up in horse and carriage.
-Fast forward over a century later, and you’ll find Rail Trail riders refuelling and groups of friends sipping pints together at the end of a hard day’s work.
+Fast-forward more than a century, you’ll find Rail Trail riders refuelling and groups of friends sipping pints together at the end of a hard day’s work.

 Grant and Fiona became the tavern’s most recent guardians in 2020, pouring new energy into the space while maintaining its carefree and chirpy pub spirit.
 One of the key features of the place is undeniably the lush garden area, a sunny setting with an abundance of picnic tables for friends and family to gather.
 And the little ones?
 They’ll have the time of their lives with a playground, bottomless box of toys, and hungry donkeys providing hours of entertainment (and some much-needed relaxation for the parents).